 - Line a plate with parchment paper and set aside.

-- In a large mixing bowl, combine the oats, coconut flour, sea salt, cinnamon and protein powder of choice and mix well.
+- In a large mixing bowl, combine the oats, coconut flour, salt, cinnamon, and protein powder of choice and mix well.

-- Stir through the nut butter and sticky sweetener until a crumbly mixture is formed.
-Using a tablespoon at a time, add dairy free milk until a very thick batter is formed.
+- Stir through the nut butter and syrup until a crumbly mixture is formed.
+Using a tablespoon at a time, add milk until a very thick batter is formed.

 - Using your hands, form into a ball of dough.
 Transfer the ball of dough onto the lined plate and press into a cookie shape.
 Top with optional chocolate chips.